-Second-Year Botany
+Second Year Botany

-This course consists of a year of advanced work designed primarily for those students who wish to fit themselves to teach the subject in high schools, or who after graduation expect to continue their work in college.
+This course consists of a year of advanced work, designed primarily for those students who wish to fit themselves to teach the subject in high schools, or who after graduation expect to continue their work in college.
 It is made up of a study of plant groups as shown by their morphological, physiological, and ecological characteristics.
 Chief attention is given to morphology.
-The autumn term's work is given to the Thallophytes and part of the Bryophytes; thes pring term's work will complete the Bryophytes and Pteridophytes; the spring term's work will be upon the Angiosperms.
+The fall term's work is given to the thallophytes and part of the bryophytes; the winter term's work completes the bryophytes and pteridophytes; the spring term's work is upon the angiosperms.

-During the spring term of 1906 a group of advanced students has been working upon the flora of Coles County, with the purpose of gradually accumulating specimens representing the flora of the county classified both ecologically and systematically.
-Some further attention will be given this work during 1906 and 1907.
+During the spring term of 1906 a group of advanced students worked upon the flora of Coles County, with the purpose of gradually accumulating specimens representing the flora of the county classified both ecologically and systematically.
+Some further attention will be given this work.